mitric-lab/programming_theochem/src/03-molecular_integrals/06-electron_repulsion_integrals.md

 {{#include ../codes/03-molecular_integrals/electron_repulsion_generator.py:generate_electron_repulsion}}
 ```

-Again, we want to write a function to export the generated expressions to
+Again, we want to write a function to export the generated expressions to a Python file
-a python file
 ```python
 {{#include ../codes/03-molecular_integrals/electron_repulsion_generator.py:write_electron_repulsions_py}}
 ```
-and setup a `NumPyPrinter` to convert the symbolic expressions into
+and set up a `NumPyPrinter` to convert the symbolic expressions into
 Python code with functions with proper aliasing:
 ```python
 {{#include ../codes/03-molecular_integrals/electron_repulsion_generator.py:setup_printer}}
 ```

-Finally, we can generate the python file with all the integral expressions:
+Finally, we can generate the Python file with all the integral expressions:
 ```python
 {{#include ../codes/03-molecular_integrals/electron_repulsion_generator.py:write_electron_repulsions}}
 ```